-Now that microsoft are entering the hardware market in a big way, it only made sense for them to come out with a highly technical set of over ear active noise cancelling headphones.
+Now that Microsoft is entering the hardware market in a big way, it only made sense for them to come out with a highly technical set of over-ear active noise-canceling headphones.

-Microsoft is of course the computer giant better known for their operating software than their headphones.
+Microsoft is of course the computer giant better known for its operating software than its headphones.

-Microsoft have previously attempted to enter the hardware space with limited success (Remember Nokia).
+Microsoft has previously attempted to enter the hardware space with limited success (Remember Nokia).

 So how do they fare?
 Surprisingly pretty well.
 Now to be perfectly honest these headphones form part of the surface suite of products, which include laptops and other related products.